 - Complete all requirements and performance standards for the major or area of concentration and one writing-intensive course in the major, as set forth in the catalog effective at time of matriculation.
 (Major requirements are presented in the catalog under the appropriate discipline.)
 Students may change to a subsequent catalog governing their degree requirements, but must meet all requirements of that catalog.

 - Complete a minimum of 36 credits at the junior/senior level (courses numbered 300 or above).

 - Degree-seeking students must earn a minimum of 32 credits in residence.

 - Thirty-two of the last 40 credits required for graduation must be taken at Whitworth.

 - Complete all degree requirements within six years of matriculation.

 - Students must declare their intent to graduate by completing an application for graduation by Nov.
 1 of their senior year or the year prior to completing all degree requirements.
 In order to participate in commencement, students who will not be completing all degree requirements by the end of the spring term must submit a petition that outlines their course plan, showing that all requirements will be complete by Jan.
 31 of the year following commencement.

-Note: Management and Accounting degree offered in the School of Continuing Studies requires 150 credits to graduate.
+Note: The management and accounting degree offered in the School of Continuing Studies requires 150 credits to graduate.

 I. Requirements for Major or Area of Concentration

 Complete all requirements and performance standards for the major or area of concentration and one writing-intensive course as set forth in the catalog effective at time of matriculation (major requirements are presented in the catalog under the appropriate discipline).
 Students may change to a subsequent catalog governing their degree requirements, but must meet all requirements of that catalog.